myplayareas/sysrepository/README.md

 4. /login to do application access control, this page is represented by the login.html view to load the login form and the msr_page view to load the msr view if the user is successfully authenticated.
 5. /logout to log out the user and redirect the logged-out user to the application's home page

+The **main.py** file manages repositorry main tasks.

 The following modules are used to help manage route calls and return their responses: render_template, redirect, url_for, flash, login_user, logout_user, login_required, in addition to the db, User, Repository, RegisterForm, and LoginForm application objects.

 Here are the links for each of the modules and extensions used: [render_template](https://flask.palletsprojects.com/en/2.0.x/api/#flask.render_template), [redirect](https://flask.palletsprojects.com/en/2.0.x/api/#flask.render_template), [url_for](https://flask.palletsprojects.com/en/2.0.x/api/#flask.url_for), [flash](https://flask.palletsprojects.com/en/2.0.x/patterns/flashing), [login_user, logout_user and login_required](https://flask-login.readthedocs.io/en/latest/#flask_login.login_user)

-Finally, the **forms.py** script manages the input and validation of the application's forms data.
+The **forms.py** script manages the input and validation of the application's forms data.
 Basically, there are two classes to validate two forms in this application: the RegisterForm class that validates the registration data of new users and the LoginForm class that validates the application's login form data.
+You can put here other forms as you need.

 To validate the application's input data, the following Flask modules and extensions are used: [flask_wtf](https://flask-wtf.readthedocs.io) and [wtforms](https://flask-wtf.readthedocs.io)

+Finally, the **handler_threads.py** script manages multiprocessing tasks.

 These modules use [FlaskForm](https://flask-wtf.readthedocs.io/en/0.15.x/quickstart/#validating-forms), [StringField and PasswordField](https://wtforms.readthedocs.io/en/2.3.x/fields), [SubmitField](https://wtforms.readthedocs.io/en/2.3.x/fields/#wtforms.fields.SubmitField) and [Length, EqualTo, Email, DataRequired and ValidationError](https://wtforms.readthedocs.io/en/2.3.x/validators) to manipulate the input data.